niilante/javascript-34/packages/eslint-config-inpsyde/README.md

 If you want to lint ES5 code, then this config is for you.

 [Install the package](#installation), then add `"extends": "inpsyde/es5"` to your `.eslintrc` file.

+## Further Information

+For much more detailed information on how to use ESLint (for your WordPress projects), please refer to [this post](https://tfrommen.de/using-eslint-for-wordpress-projects/).

 ## License